karthikgenius/aut0-p1vot/README.md

 ## Description
 Automate the testing of the network route to internal servers of organization using their public server as a PIVOT.

+## Features
+* One Command Execution :star_struck:	.
+* Suitable for training the server and network security :slightly_smiling_face:	.
+* Fully automated :innocent:	.
+* Source Libraries available, so you can modify the script as you understand the libraries :smiley:	 .
+* Friendly Author :wink: .

 ## Installation
 Just clone the repository and get started